Management API

 - Check whether the on-disk config parses correctly and passes plugin dependency validation.

-POST /config/validate
+POST /api/config/validate

 Purpose: